-The bridge and saddle of a guitar are debatably two of the most customizable components you'll want to know how to properly adjust.
-Doing so can make your instrument considerably more playable and eliminate a few major pain points like fret buzz and "bad" action.
+The bridge and saddle are two of the most customizable components on your guitar, therefore, it's wekk worth learning how to adjust them properly.
+This will make your instrument considerably more playable and eliminate a few major pain points like fret buzz and "bad" action.

-The exact steps to adjusting guitar bridges vary based on the bridge’s type.
-For example, you’ll need to move the slots on Stratocaster-style bridges with an Allen key; unscrew and tune the two slots on Tune-o-Matic bridges, or manually adjust each screw on tremolo saddles.
+The exact steps vary based on the type of bridge attached to your guitar.
+For example, you’ll need to move the slots on Stratocaster-style bridges using an Allen key; unscrew and tune the two slots on Tune-o-Matic bridges, or manually adjust each screw on tremolo saddles.

-Today, I’ll break down the bridge adjustment process for each bridge type, starting with the simplest to the most challenging ones.
+Let's take a closer look at the bridge adjustment process for each type of bridge, starting with the simplest to the most challenging ones.

 Adjusting Tune-o-Matic Bridges

-Tune-O-Matics are the easiest to adjust because they come with pre-built action adjustment wheels.
-These handy pieces are located at the top and bottom of the bridge (directly in front of the saddle).
+Tune-O-Matics are the easiest to adjust because they come with adjustment wheels.

 Adjusting Stratocaster Bridges

 Stratocaster-style bridges typically feature 12 saddle adjustment screws - 2 per string.
-The easiest, albeit time-consuming, method to adjust this type of guitar bridge is to equally turn each of them with an Allen wrench.
+The easiest, albeit time-consuming, method to adjust this type of guitar bridge is to turn each of them by the same amount with an Allen wrench.

 To lower your guitar’s action, gently twist the screws counter-clockwise; to raise it, turn the wrench clockwise.

-Since you’ll need to manually adjust multiple screws and need to ensure they’re as lined up as possible, keep checking the action on your guitar whenever you make new tweaks.
+Since you’re manually adjusting multiple screws, you'll need to ensure that they’re as lined up as possible, so keep checking the action on your guitar as you make the adjustments.

 Adjusting Tremolo Bridges

-The first thing you’ll need to ensure before adjusting a tremolo bridge is that the tremolo is in the right place.
-Gently place your hand on the tremolo bar and perform slight push/pull actions to see if it’s correctly falling into the designated socket.
-Ideally, the saddle should run in parallel to your strings.
+Before starting, ensure that the tremolo is in the correct position.
+To do this, gently place your hand on the tremolo bar and perform slight push/pull actions to make sure that it’s correctly falling into the designated socket.
+Ideally, the saddles should run parallel to your strings.

-If you wish to change the action of your tremolo bridge, insert an Allen Wrench into the sockets placed on each side, gradually turning counterclockwise on both ends to raise, or clockwise to lower the action.
+Next, change the action of your tremolo bridge, insert an Allen Wrench into the sockets on each side, gradually turning counterclockwise on both ends to raise, or clockwise to lower the action.